 Risk from Adding New Residents.
-In addition, the FPP for the proposed project analyzed the wildfire risk associated with adding new residents to a previously undeveloped area.
+In addition, the FPP for the proposed project (Appendix P1 of Recirculated Sections of Final Revised EIR) analyzed the wildfire risk associated with adding new residents to a previously undeveloped area.
+Human-related activities are responsible for the majority of California wildfires (Appendix P1 of Recirculated Sections of Final Revised EIR).
 Certain human activities can result in sparks, flames, or heat that may ignite vegetative fuels without proper prevention measures in place.
 These ignitions predominantly occur as accidents but may also be purposeful, such as arson.
 Roadways are a particularly high source for wildfire ignitions due to high usage and vehicle-caused fires (catalytic converter failure, overheated brakes, dragging chains, tossed cigarette, and others).
 In Southern California and the County, the population living at, working in, or traveling through the WUI is vast and provides a significant opportunity for ignitions every day.
 However, it is a relatively rare event when a wildfire occurs and an even rarer event when a wildfire escapes initial containment efforts.
 Approximately 90 to 95 percent of wildfires are controlled below 10 acres.